lw-lonewolf/Realm-of-Enigmas/README.md

 nope :>

 # About the Project:
-This project was created by the four of us as our semester project for our first semester as SE majors.
+This project was created by us as our semester project for our first semester as SE majors.